agormp/phylotreelib/README.md

 #### Constructing Tree object with random topology and branch lengths

-It is possible to construct Tree objects with random tree topology (e.g. for purposes where you need a null distribution of some tree-related measure) using the randtree constructor:
+It is possible to construct Tree objects with random tree topology, e.g. for purposes where you need a null distribution of some tree-related measure, using the randtree constructor:
 ```
 tree = phylotreelib.Tree.randtree(leaflist=None, ntips=None, randomlen=False, name_prefix="s"):
 ```